chnfanyu/GMNS-AMS/README.md

 A mesoscopic DTA engine called DTALite can be run directly within NeXTA.
 DTALite is a mesoscopic simulation-assignment framework that uses a computationally simple but theoretically rigorous traffic queuing model in its simulation engine.
 The DTALite can be executed after obtaining the demand file from grid2demand.

-The ASU Trans+AI Lab collaborates with the development team of A/B Street closely for improving the software efficience.
+The ASU Trans+AI Lab collaborates with the development team of A/B Street closely for improving the software efficiency.

 A/B Street:
 ![evaluating_impacts](https://github.com/chnfanyu/abstreet/blob/master/book/evaluating_impacts.gif)